 - Warning coloration (yellow, red, or orange, with or without black markings, or black and white)

 - Flash coloration (eye spots)

 - Mimicry (looking like a poisonous or stinging animal)

 If approached by a predator, how would each of these critters behave?
 How is behavior a necessary part of any deception?

-Materials: Kinds of Protective Coloration Chart, twigs, popsicle sticks or coffee stirrers, pipe cleaners, yarn, many colors of tissue or construction paper, fabric, markers, modeling clay, glue, scissors, tape.
+Materials: Kinds of Protective Coloration descriptions, assorted craft materials such as twigs, popsicle sticks or coffee stirrers, pipe cleaners, yarn, many colors of tissue or construction paper, fabric, markers, modeling clay, glue, scissors, tape, markers.

 Objective: To create hidden insect pictures.